chaitanyatripathi0618/Assessment/README.md

 // Simulating receiving the authorization code (replace this with actual handling) const receivedAuthorizationCode = 'AUTHORIZATION_CODE'; -->after getting the access code i am using this access code here to run and sned the mail to the client. handleAuthorizationCode(receivedAuthorizationCode);

+and in file token.js i am using that file to get the token from the url and grant the access and run the node.js file with proper authentication code.